ajenggtrd/ajenggtrd/README.md

 <p align="center">
 <a href="https://www.linkedin.com/in/ajeng-tiara-dilla/"><img width="32px" alt="Linkedin" title="Linkedin" src="https://i.imgur.com/yRpa1dQ.png"/></a>

+I'm currently learning Database and Data Mining
-📫 How to reach me: ajengtysfi@gmail.com or IG: ajenggtrd
+How to reach me: ajengtysfi@gmail.com or IG: ajenggtrd

 <!---
 ajenggtrd/ajenggtrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.